Donaldson, Foltynewicz power Braves to 6th straight win

 Tyler Flowers’ three-run double in the eighth finished off the Blue Jays, who have lost 12 of 15 to fall a season-worst 30 games under .500.

-Atlanta heads into an off day Wednesday with a 10-game home winning streak and at least a 6½-game lead in the NL East.
+Atlanta heads into its off day with a 10-game home winning streak and a 6½-game lead over the Nationals.

 Foltynewicz (5-5) allowed a baserunner in each of his innings, but none in scoring position.
-His last threat came from Randal Grichuk, who singled to begin the fifth and was erased on a double play.
+His last threat came from Randal Grichuk, who singled to begin the fifth and was erased on the last of three double plays.

 The Braves led 2-0 in the first off Wilmer Font (3-4).
 Ronald Acuña Jr., mired in a .162 slump since Aug.
 13, tripled off the brick wall in right and scored on Albies’ single.
 Albies advanced on Freddie Freeman’s opposite-field double down the third base line and scored when Donaldson lined a single to left.